Sligo Rovers F.C.: Supporters

-The Dublin Supporters Club (DSC) is another prominent supporters club, as are the South Sligo Supporters Club and the North Sligo Supporters Club, both of which take part in fundraising work within their catchment areas and regularly organise buses to Rovers games both home and away.
+The Dublin Supporters Club (DSC) is another supporters club, as are the South Sligo Supporters Club and the North Sligo Supporters Club, both of which take part in fundraising work within their catchment areas and regularly organise buses to Rovers games both home and away.

-The most noticeable supporters group at Sligo Rovers on match days due to their visual and vocal support for Sligo Rovers is the independently formed supporters group Forza Rovers (FR08), a group of fans inspired by the ultras movement which is prominent throughout Europe.
-However, they have received plaudits from players and supporters for the colourful and passionate displays its members have produced since the group was formed in 2008.
-The group has also been involved in small fundraisers for club but the group's main goal is to support the club with vocal and visual support on match days.
+The most noticeable supporters group at Sligo Rovers on match days, due to their visual and vocal support for Sligo Rovers, is the independently formed supporters group Forza Rovers (FR08).
+They have received plaudits from players and supporters for the colourful displays its members have produced since the group was formed in 2008.
+The group's main goal is to support the club with vocal and visual support on match days.
 Some of the choreographed displays by the group have involved all stands in the Showgrounds and have been described as "extraordinary" and made the Showgrounds "feel like a 50,000 capacity as the teams walked out to massive noise".
-Sligo Rovers is the subject of a popular memoir, There's Only One Red Army by journalist and novelist Eamonn Sweeney, published in 1997.
+Sligo Rovers is the subject of a memoir, There's Only One Red Army by journalist and novelist Eamonn Sweeney, which was published in 1997.